brainy1999/LED-Arduino-Class/README.md

     setcolorled(int rcolor, int gcolor, int bcolor) = Sets color in R,G,B.

-    gradientcolor(delay) = runs a command for 1020 ticks to gradient change a color from RED - GREEN - BLUE - RED.
-Delay will set the speed of color change.

 Normalled - Class control for a Normal 5v LED